davidxia/prbot/README.md

 ## Usage:

+**Warning: Be careful when running the bot.
+If you use the `--delete-forks` switch you might unintentionally delete repos.
+You should create a separate GitHub account specifically for this bot.**

 When you run `prbot.py`, you specify a pom artifact ID and a desired version.
 The script will use GitHub's search API to find recently updated Maven repos whose pom.xml have that artifact ID as a dependency.
 If that dependency's version is less than the desired version you specified,